Call us: 04842886900 | E-mail: care@extravelmoney.com

 Niyo Global Card

-They mainly issue two cards, either DCB (Development Credit Bank) or SBM (State Bank of Mauritius, not a part or subsidiary of SBI).
+The Niyo Global cards come in 3 variants.
+They are issued in partnership with banks like DCB (Development Credit Bank), SBM (State Bank of Mauritius, not a part or subsidiary of SBI), and Equitas Small Finance Bank.

 Forex Card

-You can book one with any provider, load foreign currencies in it and get it the same day itself.
+You can book one with any provider, load foreign currencies in it and get it the same day.

 Compare & Book Forex Cards With ExTravelMoney.com